 Highly qualified and skilled individuals dedicated to providing first-rate technical and logistical support are essential to IATSE Local 28.
 Lighting and sound systems have become more complex, scenic shops are using new materials to build sets and displays, and costumes are now designed for lightning quick changes.
-We offer classes, and have an apprenticeship program to help you with the diversity of knowledge and technical skills to stay ahead of those changes.
+We offer classes and have programs to help you with the diversity of knowledge and technical skills to stay ahead of those changes.
 We are working with programs such as ETCP for rigging and electrics, and Infocom for sound and AV training and certification.
 Job safety is extremely important to us.
 Through partnership with employers, and our internal education program, we are able to create a safe work environment at every job site.

 Page Last Updated: Dec 13, 2023 (12:36:00)